intel/nauta/docs/user-guide/actions/experiment.md

 # experiment Command

-The overall purpose of the command and subcommands is to submit and manage experiments.
-The following are the subcommands for the nctl experiment command.
+Use the `experiment` command to submit and manage experiments.
+This main command also includes the following subcommands:

-This section discuss the following main topics:

  - [submit Subcommand](#submit-subcommand)
  - [list Subcommand](#list-subcommand)